Callee84/Cabins/README.md

     3. Choose the correct repository for your application and click on `Connect`.
 2. You can then choose to deploy the project manually or automatically, automatic deployment will generate a new application every time you push a change to Github, whereas manual deployment requires you to push the `Deploy Branch` button whenever you want a change made.
 3. Once you have chosen your deployment method and have clicked `Deploy Branch` your application will be built and you should see the below `View` button, click this to open your application:

+## Credits

+Building this website I've used a lot of different sources to seach for functions & bug fixes.
+I've used boostrap as a core for style.
+The split image i found as a code along on youtube with credit to Code Instinct.
+For the news / post funcitions I've took inspiration from Code Institute's Walkthough project "I Think Therefore I Blog" and John Elder from Codemy.com.